Gustavolando/otAnimatedHotCupofTea/README.md

 ## Animated Hot Cup of Tea

-This is an amazing interactive CSS draw of a warm cup of tea.
+This is an amazing animated CSS draw of a warm cup of tea.

 I practiced here linear-gradients, borders, complex shadows, advanced animations and neat design-color composition.